hapax/hapax.github.io/assets/qgrav.md

 understanding how they hide and release information is essential to making progress on quantum gravity.
 This is not just a problem for small black holes.
-The quantum-mechanical aspects of large black holes (formed from collapsed stars) are still largely mysterious, though progress is being made.
+Many quantum-mechanical aspects of large black holes (formed from collapsed stars) remain mysterious, though progress is being made.
+Clearly, though, if we can

+#### Further reading